apollographql/apollo-ios/docs/source/tutorial/tutorial-execute-query.md

 ![example of autocomplete](images/grapqhiql_autocomplete.png)

 GraphiQL is a great tool for building and verifying queries so you don't have to repeatedly rebuild your project in Xcode to try out changes.

-As the schema indicates, the `launches` query returns a `LaunchConnection` object that includes both a list of launches and fields related to pagination (`cursor` and `hasMore`).
-The query you write indicates exactly which fields of the `LaunchConnection` object you want to be returned, like so:
+As the schema indicates, the `launches` query returns a `LaunchConnection` object.
+This object includes a list of launches, along with fields related to pagination (`cursor` and `hasMore`).
+The query you write indicates exactly which fields of this `LaunchConnection` object you want to be returned, like so:

 ```graphql
 query LaunchList {